JLEWilson/pizza_parlor/README.md

       myPizza.calculatePrice();
 Expected Output : 24

-Describe Order();
+Describe: Order();

 Test: "It should return an object with a property of pizzas an empty array"
 Code: let myOrder = new Order;
       myOrder;
 Expected Output Order {pizzas: []}

+Describe: Order.prototype.assignId()

+Test: "Will assign a unique Id for each pizza added to the order."
+Code: let myOrder = new Order;
+      let myPizza = new Pizza();
+      myOrder.addPizzaToOrder(myPizza);
+      myOrder.pizzas{}
+Expected Output: pizzas: Pizza {myPizza{}}
+Note: Created addPizzaToOrder here, functions work in tandem.

 Describe: Order.prototype.addPizzaToOrder(pizza)

-Test: "It should push the argument to the pizza's array of it's receiver.
+Test: "It should add a pizza object to order.pizzas."
 Code: let myOrder = new Order;
       let myPizza = new Pizza();
-      myOrder.addPizzaToOrder(myPizza)
+      myOrder.addPizzaToOrder(myPizza);
+      myOrder.Pizzas
-Expected Result: myOrder.pizzas;
+Expected Result: pizzas {Pizza myPizza{...}}

-  Order {pizzas: [myPizza{}]}
+Describe: Order.prototype.findItem

+Test: "It should return false if the item id is undefined.
+Code: myOrder.findItem(1);
+Expected Output: false;

+Test: "It should return the item in this.Pizzas if it is defined."
+Code: myOrder.findItem(1);
+Expected Output:

+Describe: Order.prototype.deleteItem(id)

+Test: "It should return false if the item id is undefined.
+Code: myOrder.deleteItem(1);
+Expected Output: false;

+Test: "It should remove the item by id from this.pizzas and return true if it exists"
+Code: myOrder.deleteItem(1);
+Expected Output: true

 Describe: Order.prototype.calculateTotal()

-Test: "It should return the pizza array value of it's receiver."
+Test: "It should return Order.pizzas."
 Code: let myOrder = new Order;
+      myOrder.addPizzaToOrder(myPizza);
+      myOrder.calculateTotal();
+Expected Output: Order{myPizza...}

+Test

 ## License - [MIT](https://opensource.org/licenses/MIT)